Unicornelia/makersBnB/README.md

 I have to send a confirmation

 As a User(G)
-so that I that I am not confused by options
+so that I am not confused by options
 I should not be able to book a space that already has been hired
 ```